SOLV-Code/UltraLite-Fisheries-Data-System/README.md

 Basic components of  a relational data base like MS Access (individual tables, linked through queries, except that the tables are individual csv files and the queries are R scripts.
 However, contributors

-clearmprocess around changes: -> commit messages -> example
+clear process around changes: -> commit messages, branches -> example

+MERGE CODE
+summary code

+simple example of automated report (to word doc)

 ## Structure